bendond/89d6247e/README.md

 This is my submission for the front-end programming assessment.

-For a live demo vist: https://aircall.jschneider.ca/
+For a live demo visit: https://aircall.jschneider.ca/

 ## Installation